 USPS will pursue bid for above-inflation postal rate increase

+The US Postal Service told regulators today that it will pursue its request to make an above-inflation or “exigent” increase in postal rates.
 The move came after USPS was told to declare its intention quickly by the Postal Regulatory Commission as they refused a delay in the process on the grounds that it would prolong uncertainty for mailers.

 USPS wanted to delay the process of seeking an “exigent” postal rate rise – a price increase above its usual inflation-linked price cap – to allow time for Congress to sort out comprehensive postal reform legislation.